147th Field Artillery Regiment

 The 147th Field Artillery Regiment is a field artillery parent regiment under the United States Army Regimental System, part of the South Dakota Army National Guard, that has one battalion on active duty, the 1st Battalion, 147th Field Artillery, part of the 115th Field Artillery Brigade.
 The regiment traces its lineage to the militia of the Dakota Territory, being first organized as an infantry unit in 1884.
-The regiment has battle credits for the Philippine Insurrection, World War I, World War II, and the Global War on Terrorism.
+The regiment has battle credits for the Philippine Insurrection, World War I, World War II, and the global war on terrorism.

 History

 Indian Wars, Philippine Insurrection, and early 20th century

 The 147th Field Artillery was first organized in 1884–1885 in the Dakota Territorial Militia as the 2nd Infantry Regiment.
 On 22 February 1889, President Grover Cleveland signed an act of Congress that admitted the Dakota Territory to the union as two separate states, North Dakota and South Dakota; the Organized Militia of South Dakota was redesignated on 6 March 1893 as the South Dakota National Guard.
 The 2nd Infantry Regiment was redesignated on 9 September 1893 as the 1st Infantry Regiment.
-For the Spanish–American War, the 2nd Regiment was mustered into federal service from 12-19 May 1898 at Sioux Falls as the 1st South Dakota Volunteer Infantry, and mustered out of federal service on 5 October 1899 at the Presidio of San Francisco, California.
+For the Spanish–American War, the 2nd Regiment was mustered into federal service from 12 to 19 May 1898 at Sioux Falls as the 1st South Dakota Volunteer Infantry, and mustered out of federal service on 5 October 1899 at the Presidio of San Francisco, California.
 It was reorganized on 11 April 1901 in the South Dakota National Guard as the 1st Regiment.
 The 2nd Regiment was organized from August 1901-August 1902, and the 1st and 2nd Regiments were respectively reorganized and redesignated on 17 March 1903 as the 2nd and 3rd Regiments.
 The two regiments were consolidated on 16 May 1905 to form the 4th Infantry Regiment.